Blog

 Automating the process requires no human intervention:

-• Post-process hooks immediately replicate backups to off-site targets.
+- Post-process hooks immediately replicate backups to off-site targets.

-• Report APIs automatically push status to Slack or PagerDuty.
+- Report APIs automatically push status to Slack or PagerDuty.

-• Weekly random spot checks: pick three files from a variety of tiers; restore them to an isolated sandbox and validate hashes.
+- Weekly random spot checks: pick three files from a variety of tiers; restore them to an isolated sandbox and validate hashes.

-• Quarterly full volume recovery drills: Using a new VM or dedicated server host, perform a full Tier 1 recovery.
+- Quarterly full volume recovery drills: Using a new VM or dedicated server host, perform a full Tier 1 recovery.
 Be sure to time the process and log any gaps identified.

-• Verification after any changes: Ad-hoc restore tests should be performed following any changes, such as new shares being added, tweaks to ACLs, or backup agent upgrades
+- Verification after any changes: Ad-hoc restore tests should be performed following any changes, such as new shares being added, tweaks to ACLs, or backup agent upgrades.

 Remember, while the auto-mount VM features included in many modern suites are useful to verify boot or run block-level checksums following a backup, human-eyed drills are still needed to validate run-books and credentials.
 Double-checking manually also builds muscle memory for when teams are under stress.

-Anomaly Monitoring and Wiring Alerts into Operational Fabric
+Anomaly Monitoring and Operational Alerts

 Automation has its perks, but monitoring is essential.
 Ransomware encrypts at machine speeds, and so a quiet backup that finishes without alert could be masking a future disaster, and you won’t know until the next scheduled backup.
 Anomaly engines can help observe backup activity and watch for spikes or changes in compression ratios and file counts to spot deletion and make sure delta ballooning is identified efficiently.
 If your nightly capture is usually around 800MB, and last night’s job hit 25 GB, time is of the essence.
 Next week’s review will be too late.